arthurfenderbucker/indoor_drone/README.md

 - terminal 1: ```roscore```
 - terminal 2: ```mon launch indoor_drone interface.launch map_name:=demo99```

-launches the GUI for the inteface.
-The parameter "map_name" will define the desired SLAM map name to be saved.
+</br>(launches the GUI for the inteface.
+The parameter "map_name" will define the desired SLAM map name to be saved)

 Make sure that the drone image is being shown in the bottom left of the interface ("raw image")

-Now launch the SLAM node without any map_name argument.
-It will generate a new map from scratch.
 - terminal 3: ```roslaunch odom_slam_sensor_fusion orb_slam3_bebop2.launch ```
+</br>(Now launch the SLAM node without any map_name argument.
+It will generate a new map from scratch)

 - Move the drone slowly around the environent.